somendrapaul/transcription/README.md

 **Improved Grammatical Structures**:

-- We've added handling for Bangla postpositions, mapping them to their Hindi equivalents.
+- I've added handling for Bangla postpositions, mapping them to their Hindi equivalents.
-- We've included basic verb conjugation handling, which can be expanded for more comprehensive coverage.
+- I've included basic verb conjugation handling, which can be expanded for more comprehensive coverage.